Gutsfig/Image-processing-algorithm/README.md

-# this project is a record for my study
+# This project is a record for my study

 my development environment is CUDA11.8,VS2019,opnecv4.9,Tensorrt8.6.0.1